makersacademy/bowling-challenge/README.md

 So I know my current score
 I would like to see my current score displayed

 As a user
+So I know where I am in the game
+I want to see the current frame

+As a user
 So i don't have to calculate my own bonuses
 I want the scorecard to keep track of any bonuses from strikes or spares